redox-os/book/src/ch04-08-redoxfs.md

 - MIT licensed
 - Disk encryption fully supported by the Redox bootloader, letting it load the kernel off an encrypted partition.

-Being MIT licensed, RedoxFS can be added on GPL kernels (Linux, for example).
+Being MIT licensed, RedoxFS can be bundled on GPL-licensed operating systems (Linux, for example).